Discord-Robots/Discordjs-v14-Template/README.md

 - Based on FusionTerrors v14 Handler
 - Supports Only Slash Commands
-  - Will support cooldowns soon
+  - ~~Will support cooldowns soon~~ Supports Cooldowns!!!
+    - Supports Component Cooldowns
 - Executes the bot In a Base Class
 - Custom Handler for Components
 - Anti-Crash Handler